-Planning a wedding with a classic old-fashioned feel?
-Get ideas for your bridal gown here!
-Check out this collection of beautiful vintage wedding dresses from the first decade of the 1900s, as seen in various magazines and American newspapers around the turn of the century.
+Check out this collection of beautiful vintage wedding dresses from the first two decades of the 1900s, as seen in various magazines and American newspapers around the turn of the century.

 Vintage wedding dresses: What the new brides will be wearing